Tornado hits houses in New Plymouth and Ohope

 "It doesn't appear there are any injuries but emergency services are responding to reports of a tornado blowing off some roofs and damaging some houses", she said.

-Power has also been cut to parts of New Plymouth after it has been struck by lightning, thunder and heavy rain this afternoon.
+Inman said the tornado formed over the ocean and swept over the park earlier this evening.

-The power went our at 5.30pm and Powerco was estimating it would be restored at 10.30pm.
+They were still trying to assess the full extent of the damage caused but would have to wait until tomorrow morning, Inman said.

-MetService meteorologist Tom Adams said an active line of thunderstorms went through the city bringing an associated tornado.
+MetService meteorologist Tom Adams said an active line of thunderstorms went through New Plymouth bringing an associated tornado.

 "That is just gradually easing at the moment and slowly moving to the east," he said.